 Although many of these couples usually are living spiritual lives outside the bounds of congregations and many include only one Jewish partner, all of them are making decisions that will impact their relationships with one another, their families, and with the Jewish community for years to come.

 Often, they’re not familiar with Jewish wedding customs or the Jewish calendar, and sometimes they have heard “no” over and over again.
 Even if it’s a gentle, compassionate, well-reasoned “no,” it’s still, a “no.” And, whether they’ve been cold-calling congregations, “Googling” for rabbis, or using word of mouth to search, by the time they reach me, they’re exhausted, frustrated, and worried.

 At the same time, clergy and congregations are searching for better ways to welcome couples into their congregational communities.

 This Reform network will connect couples to Reform clergy who have indicated availability and willingness to meet with them to prepare for their wedding and to officiate at the ceremony.
 Collectively and over time, we will welcome thousands of couples into Jewish conversations and communities throughout the continent.
-In 2019, two communities – Phoenix and Atlanta – will serve as pilot sites for the network.
-The lessons we learn from these pilot launches will guide us in shaping a strong, effective network of clergy officiants across North America, building and enriching our Jewish community for generations to come.
+The lessons we learn from the pilot launches will guide us in shaping a strong, effective network of clergy officiants across North America, building and enriching our Jewish community for generations to come.